jkeohan/rctr-9-8-20/w02d03/intro-to-state.md

 <img src="https://i.imgur.com/IZFNnbg.png" width=400/>

 It appears that `useState` is a function that takes in in `initialState` and returns `dispatcher.useState()`.
-We won't get into the underlying code here but one thing I want to highlight is the keyword `dispatcher`.
+We won't get into the underlying code here but one thing to to highlight is the keyword `dispatcher`.

 We will revisit this concept later when we cover the `useReducer` hook as it makes use of a `dispatch` function.